How To Eat Fast Food on a Carnivore Diet | Dirty Tricks

 - Off Menu: Very few fast-food joints will have a Carnivore option on the menu for all to see.
-However, if you are prepared to ask, you will be able to get a Carnivore meal or something close to it.
-For example, in McDonald’s, it is effortless just to order some beef patties, but nowhere in the franchise will it say you can do this.
+However, if you are prepared to ask, you can get a Carnivore meal or something close to it.
+For example, in McDonald’s, it is effortless to order some beef patties, but nowhere in the franchise will it say you can do this.

 How To Eat Fast Food on a Carnivore Diet

-Go to the touch screen and order a Bacon Double Cheeseburger, for example.
-Go into the edit screen and delete the bun and sauces because condiments are not allowed.
+Go to the touch screen and order a Bacon Double Cheeseburger.
+Go into the edit screen and delete the bun and sauces because condiments are prohibited.
 Then add extra cheese and bacon if you like.
-Or go up to the counter and ask for as many plain patties as necessary.
+Or go to the counter and ask for as many plain patties as necessary.

 Order the burger with a lettuce wrap; you can chuck the lettuce in the bin if you like.
 The sides and extras are generally plant-based and cooked peanut oil, so stick to the meat.

-In-N-Out Burgers are famous for their secret menus, and it is easy to order plain patties, and if you want two patties with cheese in the middle, it’s called a Flying Dutchman (my go-to.)
-For the ancestral diet folks, or if you do not mind a bit of lettuce, tomatoes, and cheese, then try the Animal Style or Protein Style burgers.
+In-N-Out Burgers are famous for its secret menu, and it is easy to order plain patties, and if you want two patties with cheese in the middle, it’s called a Flying Dutchman (my go-to.)
+For the ancestral diet folks, or if you do not mind a bit of lettuce, tomatoes, and cheese, try the Animal Style or Protein Style burgers.

-If you are a Carnivore, then you will have heard of Shawn Baker and you will know that he has no problem with going into Wendy’s and ordering 16 plain beef patties.
-Just do the same, well maybe not 16 haha.
+If you are a Carnivore, you will most likely have heard of Shawn Baker, and you will know that he has no problem with going into Wendy’s and ordering 16 plain beef patties.
+Just do the same; well, maybe not 16, haha.

-Personally, I can handle 2 triple burgers with cheese, but only if really, really hungry.
+Personally, I can handle two triple burgers with cheese, but only if really, really hungry.

-Their menu is a little easier to get just plain chicken than KFC, but once again, I’m not a fan of chicken, but if it’s the only option, then you have to do what you have to do.
+Their menu is a little easier to get just plain chicken than KFC, but once again, I’m not a fan of chicken, but if it’s the only option, then you have to do what you must.

 Starbucks (Drinks Only)

-By ow you know I’m not a huge fan of chicken, but if you are really struggling for a Carnivore meal, then going into a supermarket for a cooked rotisserie chicken is a great option.
-Or just pick up a few packets of cooked Parma ham, cold cuts or wild caught smoked salmon.
+By now, you know I’m not a huge fan of chicken, but if you are struggling for a Carnivore meal, going to a supermarket for a cooked rotisserie chicken is a great option.

-It is unlikely that one trip to KFC will ruin all your goals, and if that trip was a part of a great day out with the kids to the cinema or beach.
-Then there is no real harm in that for most people.
+It is unlikely that one trip to KFC will ruin all your goals, and if that trip was a part of a great day out with the kids to the movies or beach, then there is no actual harm in that for most people.

-It might become a problem, or it might stall your goals if KFC becomes a part of your weekly trip to the cinema though, it is all context dependant.
+It might become a problem or stall your goals if KFC becomes a part of your weekly trip to the movies though it is all context-dependent.